James Outman Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- Outman is batting .233 with nine doubles, three triples, nine home runs and 23 walks.
+- Outman has nine doubles, three triples, nine home runs and 23 walks while hitting .232.

-- In 25.0% of his games this year, Outman has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in four contests.
+- Outman has had at least one RBI in 24.6% of his games this season (16 of 65), with more than one RBI eight times (12.3%).
+He has also accounted for three or more of his team's runs in four contests.

+- He has scored in 24 games this season (36.9%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.